RedisLabs/terraform-provider-rediscloud/docs/guides/migration-guide-v1.0.0.md

 This guide is for the users who want to migrate their old Terraform configurations to `v1.X.X`.

-The migration is safe, simple and will not alter any existing resources in your infrastructure.
+The migration is safe, simple, and will not alter any existing resources in your infrastructure.
 The process is as follows:

 ## Why would I want to migrate?